 Free software also builds a moat around your business in three powerful ways:

 Faster sales cycles: By having your prospects onboard themselves, you can significantly reduce your prospect’s time-to-value and sales cycle.
-Once people experience the value in your product, the next logical thing to do is upgrade.
+Once people experience the value of your product, the next logical thing to do is upgrade.
 The quicker your users can accomplish a key outcome in your product, the quicker you can convert your free users into paying customers.
+The conversion rate is important to your growth strategy.

 High revenue-per-employee (RPE): Software was always built to scale well, but with a product-led approach, you’re able to do more with fewer people on your team.
 Less hand-holding means higher profit margins per customer.
 Just take a look at Ahrefs in 2019.
 They have a $40 million ARR business with 40 employees.